jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Since v0.11

 Disables in memory pod list and also pod watch for changes.
 Pod list and watch is used by `drain-support` option, which will not work if pod list is disabled.
 Blue/green and `session-cookie-value-strategy` set to `pod-uid` also use pod list if enabled, otherwise k8s api is called if needed.
 The default value is `false`, which means pods will be watched and listed in memory.

 ---

+## --election-id

+The ID to be used for electing ingress controller leader.
+Defaults to `ingress-controller-leader`.

+---